Skip to navigation Skip to content

 Country Kitchen Materials

-We would always recommend staying away from any finishes that look too modern, such as stainless steel.
-If you want to use metal, use a duller style that will be in-keeping with the country look such as brass and copper.
+We would always recommend staying away from any finishes that look too modern, such as stainless steel, and if you want to use metal, use a duller style that will be in-keeping with the country look such as brass and copper.

 Kitchen Sink